 All medication is kept in a central safe and secure place which has easy access for First Aiders and staff members.
 Administration of Medicines consent forms are filled in by parents outlining the illness and amount and time of medication.
-All medication that is given is recorded.
+All medication that is given is recorded and filed within the First Aid room in a locked cabinet.